plazbot/plazbot-sdk-examples/README.md

 ## 🚀 Plazbot SDK Examples

-Create your AI agents extremely easily, connect them to your files and your prompt, and deploy them wherever you want, whether it's WhatsApp or our tools.
+Create your AI agents extremely easily, connect them to your files, services API and yout prompt, and deploy them wherever you want, whether it's WhatsApp or our tools.

 ---